-Read our School’s Brochure (below) to find out more:
+Read our School’s Brochure (below) to find out more.

-About Our Director
+About our Director

 Schools and tutors share a goal: for our students to achieve their full potential.
-It’s long been the norm for schools to bring in external tutors for specific activities such as one-to-one music lessons – yet there are considerable benefits to getting tutors involved in other ways, coordinating their efforts with the school to achieve the best outcomes for students.
+It’s long been the norm for schools to bring in external tutors for specific activities such as one-to-one music lessons.
+Yet, there are considerable benefits to getting tutors involved in other ways, coordinating their efforts with the school to achieve the best outcomes for students.

-And tutors can work with parents and teachers too.
+Tutors can work with parents and teachers too.
 This could be teaching parents ways in which they can support their children’s education, such as if they have special educational needs, or in providing continuing professional development for teachers.
 The skill-set of tutors, their expertise and their flexibility can thus be harnessed in varied ways to support the needs of teachers, parents and students at your school.